-- You should avoid demonstrations, street rallies and other large public gatherings as they may turn violent.
+- Localised unrest occurs in Timor Leste, including street gang clashes and anti-government demonstrations.
+You should avoid spontaneous gatherings, demonstrations, protests, street rallies and other large public gatherings as they may turn violent.

 - Medical facilities are extremely limited and evacuation, at significant expense, is often the only option in cases of serious illness or accident.